retsyx/amity/hw/README.md

 ## Amity Board

-The Amity board is a 4 layer PCB that includes onboard 27K ohms pullup resistors to conform to the HDMI-CEC specification.
+Amity Board is a 4 layer PCB that includes onboard 27K ohms pullup resistors to conform to the HDMI-CEC specification.
 When used with the board, Amity must be configured to disable the Raspberry Pi internal GPIO pullup resistors.

 ### Caveats